reactiveui/website/input/docs/handbook/view-location/index.md

+NoTitle: true
+---
-# IViewFor, Activation and Data Binding
+## IViewFor, Activation and Data Binding

 In order to use bindings in the View, you must first implement `IViewFor<TViewModel>` on your View.
 Once you [implement `IViewFor<T>`](extending-iviewfor), binding methods are now available as extension methods on your class, as well as [activation and deactivation](../when-activated) feature for your views and associated view models that implement the `IActivatableViewModel` interface.
 See [Data Binding](../data-binding) section for details and platform-specific examples.

-# View Location
+## View Location

 View Location is a feature of ReactiveUI that allows you to associate Views with ViewModels and set them up Automagically.